mikealbinson/CustomLibraries/TicketflyBLE/README.md

 ===================================
 ####Notes:
 1. This library is intended for use with the nRF8001 shield only.
 I have no idea if this will work with anything else and make no promises.
+2. This library is brief and will continue to be expanded upon over time.